oguzhankirlar/MalMem-Classification/CITATION.md

 # Please cite this paper in your publications if it helps your research.
-Here are its BibTex entries:
+Here is its BibTex entry:

 ```ruby
 @article{Kirlar2024,